In a combat, GURPS has us ask defenders this question: “The attack will hit you. What do you do?”

 To me, running defenses like this emphasizes dice-rolling over the most fun element of table-top gaming: character interaction and decision.
 Attackers do have to make decisions (that’s a good thing!), yet defenders don’t necessarily have to; the game passes them by, jumps right to the mechanical stuff, and only asks the defender to make a decision if the mechanics call for it.
 Yet it’s the defender who’s facing a life-or-death instant!

 There’s a halberd screaming down toward your character’s head.
 He’s a split-second away from death.
 It’s as ‘cliffhanger’ a moment as you’ll ever find.
 If that’s not a time for you to decide to do something, and decide now, then when the heck is?

 1. The tweak models how you’d defend in real life.
 If you know someone’s about to shoot at you, you take action now.
 If you wait to watch the bullets fly first, you’re too late.

-It’s still a realistic consideration – if less imperative – when applied to non-gunfire attacks as well.
+It’s still a realistic consideration – if less imperative – when applied to non-gunfire attacks.

-2. The tweak hews to the way everything else in the game already works: characters respond to threats or events without knowing outcomes in advance.
+2. The tweak hews to the way everything else in the game already works: characters respond to threats or events without knowing in advance what the outcomes of those events would be.
 Why make active defenses the sole exception to this?